bb-io/Mailchimp/README.md

 ## Missing features

 **Mailchimp** API is very extensive and we are working on adding more features to our app.
 If you need a specific feature, please reach out to us.
+You can check API endpoints and available features in the [Mailchimp API documentation](https://mailchimp.com/developer/marketing/api/root/).

 ## Feedback